junproger/devstuff/readme.md

 # "devstuff"  - is the short lists of web-resources for a web-developers.

+## the stucture of branches:
+ * addlinks branch - only for adding new links!
+ * develops branch - only for web development!

 ## the stucture of files:
  * devstuff.htm - the html insert the css code
  * devstuff.md - the devstuff in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)